debugbp/wordpress-docker/README.md

 # wordpress-docker
-run wordpress and mysql in docker
+run wordpress and mariadb in docker